x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 ## Performing maintenance on DAG members
 <a name="Pm"> </a>

 Before performing any type of software or hardware maintenance on a DAG member, you should first put the DAG member in maintenance mode.
-The following scripts are provided with Exchange 2016 to assist with DAG maintenance procedures.
+The following scripts are provided with Exchange Server to assist with DAG maintenance procedures.

 - **StartDagServerMaintenanceScripts.ps1** Assists with moving all active databases off the server.
 It also moves all critical DAG support functionality, such as the Primary Active Manager (PAM) role, and blocks them from moving back to the server before maintenance is complete.